Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 7 PM to 11 PM

 Camp out.
 This is where activity kits and books and snacks save you.
-We pack a Melissa & Doug Travel Activity Kit and a couple of paperback books, plus headphones and tablets pre-loaded with shows for the kids.
-Adults take turns standing in the bathroom line.
+We pack a Melissa & Doug Travel Activity Kit and a couple of paperback books, plus headphones and tablets pre-loaded with shows.
+Adults take turns standing in the bathroom queue.

 11 PM to 11:30 PM